Please note that special rules during COVID-19 may affect some info in this factsheet. See our COVID-19 Guide here.

 FACS Housing and AHO tenancies

-FACS Housing and the Aboriginal Housing Office can change your rent rebate without giving you 60 days notice.
+DCJ Housing and the Aboriginal Housing Office can also change your rent rebate without giving you 60 days notice.

-To dispute a change to your rent rebate, appeal to the Housing Appeals Committee – you cannot apply to NCAT about it.
+To dispute a change to your rent rebate, appeal to the Housing Appeals Committee – you cannot apply to the Tribunal about it.

-If your rent rebate is cancelled, you can apply to NCAT for an excessive rent order (see above).
+If your rent rebate is cancelled, you can apply to the Tribunal for an excessive rent order (see above).

 Contact your local Tenants’ Advice and Advocacy Service with any questions.